 The ABS also enhances steering control during hard braking.
 Speed sensors at each wheel send signals to the ABS control module; if the system detects impending wheel lockup, it first holds, then reduces hydraulic pressure to the affected wheel, letting it regain traction before full braking resumes.
 The ABS function is also highly effective on split-friction surfaces, on which one side of the vehicle has significantly less traction than the other.

 The speed-sensitive, variable power-assisted, rack-and-pinion steering uses a rotary valve that senses torque applied to the steering wheel and a vehicle speed sensor to vary power assist accordingly.
 The system adjusts steering assist for easy steering at low speeds and quick, precise steering at high speeds.
 The RL utilizes a cast-magnesium steering wheel for lighter steering feel, and a dynamic damper in the steering shaft for reduced wheel vibration.

 WHEELS AND TIRES

-The 2003 Acura 3.5 RL is equipped with wide P225/55R16 Michelin tires on aluminum alloy wheels.
+The 2004 Acura 3.5 RL is equipped with P225/55R16 Michelin tires on 16-inch aluminum alloy wheels.
 The wide tires help provide outstanding all-season grip and performance, while maintaining exceptional ride characteristics and helping achieve optimal fuel mileage.
 The tires are an all-season design for enhanced traction on wet roads as well as on dry pavement.